tfabris/Close-Encounters-Mothership-Scanner/Close Encounters of the Third Kind - Scanner Effect.md

 Richard Yuricich, Don Trumbull, other team members.
 Scott Squires and Dennis Muren did the photography.

-Keep in mind that it's been over 40 years since the film was made, and even at the time, Robert didn't work on every aspect of this effect.
-The information below is the best we could put together.
+Keep in mind that it's been over 40 years since the film was made, and no single person worked on every aspect of this effect.
+The information below is the best we could assemble so far, from multiple different accounts.
 Please contact me at tfabris@gmail.com if you also worked on this film and you have more information or corrections.

 ### Underbelly - Multiple Passes